LordOfDeadbush/File-Explorer/modules/object_oriented.md

 Return the value of the variable

 The main reason for setters and getters is to make sure that our values for variables are accurate.
-See below:

 ``` c++
 #include <iostream>